 \subsection{HLHIA: The Hop-Level Heterogeneous Information Aggregation model within one hybrid metapath.}

 In Section 4.1, we extracted the hybrid metapath with $l$-hops.
 In each layer, the corresponding hybrid heterogeneous adjacency matrix ${A_{(i)}}$ is recorded.
-The existing metapath-based heterogeneous graph representation methods only focus on the node information at header and tail of the metapath, ignoring the information of the inner-metapath nodes (see in \textit{Definition3.6}).
-Transforming and concatenate all node information in the path is a plausible scheme.
-However, in the real scenario, different nodes have different importance to the representation of the path.
-This scheme cannot effectively distinguish the importance of different nodes in the path but also easily introduces noise information, which will deteriorate the accuracy of node information representation.
+The existing metapath-based heterogeneous graph representation methods only focus on the node information at the head and tail of the metapath, ignoring the information of the inner-metapath nodes (see \textit{Definition3.6}).
+Transforming and concatenating all node information in the path is a plausible scheme.
+However, in real scenarios, different nodes will have different importance to the representation of the path.
+Hence such a scheme cannot effectively distinguish the importance of different nodes in the path.
+It can also easily introduce noise which will degrade the accuracy of node information representation.

 To solve this problem, this paper proposes a strategy of hop-level information aggregation within one hybrid metapath, as shown in Fig.\ref{figure5}.
-Based on the adjacency relationship of each hop in the hybrid metapath obtained in Section 4.1, this section proposes a hop-level heterogeneous information aggregation model within one hybrid metapath to achieve efficient integration of overall nodes in the path.
+Based on the adjacency relationship of each hop in the hybrid metapath obtained in Section 4.1, this section formulates a hop-level heterogeneous information aggregation model within one hybrid metapath to achieve efficient integration of overall nodes in the path.
 The schematic diagram of the model is shown in Fig.\ref{figure5}(a).

 First, in heterogeneous graph data, different types of nodes have different attribute spaces, and information from different spaces needs to be projected to the same space: